Issuers

 }'

-4. Granting mint and burn authorities
+## 4. Granting mint and burn authorities &#x20;

-Use the grant authority API to set the mint_burn_authorities :
+Use the [grant authority](https://developer.1moneynetwork.com/integrations/rest-apis/tokens/grant-authority) API to set the `mint_burn_authorities` :

 curl -L \